 After a couple of rough weekends I was really looking forward to Easter- going to church together, taking Kateri on her first Easter Egg hunt, you get the picture.
 But the morning of Easter she woke up with a 104 degree fever and the shakes.
 Since Urgent Care was closed, we ended up back at the ER (this time in Idaho).
 She had a few tests (a urine test, a chest X-ray to rule out pneumonia, and more) and was sent home with a diagnosis of a virus.
 We were told to keep her comfortable with Tylenol and fluids.

-The next day, someone took acceptation to our two cuties and asked “Don’t you just love every minute of it?”.
+The next day, someone took exception to our two cuties and asked “Don’t you just love every minute of it?”.
 I responded by saying “they are pretty great”, but inside I just wanted to cry.
 I was exhausted and stretched to the limit.
 I had spent the last few weeks taking care of my family, and seeing my babies sick and miserable.
-I couldn’t shake the vision of Leona with an IV in her arm out of my head, and Kateri’s screams during the hospital tests still echoed in my ears.
+I couldn’t shake the vision of Leona with an IV in her tiny arm, and Kateri’s screams during the hospital tests still echoed in my ears.
 The honest truth was, I wasn’t loving much of being a mom lately.
 In fact I was hating the majority of it.